-Brian struggled to keep Spot's tail from poking out his beard.
+Brian struggled to keep Spot's tail hidden in his coat and out of his face.

 "I don't care what this end says," said Brian.
 "I'm not responding."

 "Monsieur le Brian," said Spot.
-"We must infiltrate this place you call 'supermarket.'
-We dogs do not have the sweat glands.
-The heavy coat is very hot, no?"
+"We must infiltrate this place you call supermarket.
+We dogs have not the sweat glands.
+The heavy coat in which you sneak me is very hot, no?"

 "You insisted on shopping with me," said Brian.

-"You go to secure for me the vital sustenance," said Spot.
-"Considering your opportunities for mischief distresses me to no end."
+"You go to secure for me the royal sustenance," said Spot.
+"To consider your opportunities for mischief distresses me to no end."

 "The cereal kibble?" said Spot.